erroronline1/caro/readme.md

 * Changing the database structure during runtime may be a pita using sqlsrv for default preventing changes to the db structure (https://learn.microsoft.com/en-us/troubleshoot/sql/ssms/error-when-you-save-table).
 Adding columns to the end appears to be easier instad of insertions between.
 Dynamically added columns must be nullable, keep in mind if NULL should have a meaning.
 During development altering tables [can be enabled if disabled by default](https://learn.microsoft.com/en-us/troubleshoot/sql/ssms/error-when-you-save-table).
 * Settings to access a local server on the development machine: https://stackoverflow.com/questions/21896534/accessing-a-local-website-from-another-computer-inside-the-local-network-in-iis
 * See available frontend render options importing unittest.js and calling `rendertest('documents')` or `rendertest('app')` from the console.
 * The checkbox2text-widget chains selected items by `, ` (comma and a space).
 Options therefore must not contain these characters (e.g. regulatory issues for audit-templates) or option handling needs an own handler (products-manager).
 Otherwise reselecting may lead to unexpected results.
+Options best have a value independent on their label.

 [Content](#content)